openservicemesh/osm-docs/content/docs/install/manual_demo.md

 A Kubernetes Service, Deployment, and Service Account for applications `bookbuyer`, `bookthief`, `bookstore` and `bookwarehouse`.

-To view these resources on your cluster, run the following commands:
+To view these resources on your cluster, run these commands:

 ```bash
 kubectl get deployments -n bookbuyer